hyperledger-archives/education/LFS171x/indy-material/nodejs/README.md

 * [http://localhost:3001](http://localhost:3001) for Bob
 * [http://localhost:3004](http://localhost:3004) for Thrift Bank

-# Stopping the Demo
+## Stopping the Demo

+### In Browser

+To stop the demo, go to the browser tab where you ran `docker-compose up` and close the browser tab.
+Note that if you don't close the tab, the terminal session will expire 4 hours after you started it.

+### Local Machine

-To stop the demo, go to the terminal window where you ran `docker-compose up` and hit `Ctrl-C` once.
+To stop the demo, go to the terminal window where you ran `docker-compose up`.
+If the logs are scrolling and/or you are not at the command prompt, hit `Ctrl-C`.
+Run the command `./manage down`.
 You should see a `Done` message as each of the 10 containers stops.
-If you hit `Ctrl-C` twice, you will be immediately returned to the command line prompt, but the containers may still be running.
-Run the command `docker ps` to see if the containers are still running.
+Run the command `docker ps` to see that the containers have stopped.

-To clean up the environment to run the demo again, run the command `docker-compose down -v` which will remove the data (ledger, wallets) created in the prior run.

 # Trouble Shooting

 > As issues are discovered by users of this demo, we'll add more troubleshooting instructions here.

-* Sometimes when restarting the demo without resetting the ledger, one or more of the ledger nodes will fail.
-If that happens:
-  * Stop the demo running (instructions above)
-  * Run `docker-compose down -v` to delete the volumes
-  * Start the demo again by running the `docker-compose up` command
-* The "validate" of the Government ID Credential for each of the Identities is failing - displaying a large red "X".
-We're still investigating why that is happening.
+* The "validate" of the Government ID Credential for each of the Identities is often failing - displaying a large red "X".
+We're still investigating why that is happening in some cases but not others.